 There are separate provisions relating to the conservation of species that apply to protected or non-domesticated species.
 Imports of birds that have been caught in the wild are not allowed.

-Import without certificates
+Exemptions: import without certificates

 For other types of animals such as guinea pigs, hamsters, rabbits, rodents, aquarium fish and reptiles, you simply need a certificate that states that the animal is in good health.
 An import permit and veterinary certificate is required for certain domestic animals such as horses, parrots, turtles and ferrets.
 You can download forms from the FVO site.